danisvice/Crowd-Fund/README.md

-# Deployi a Crowd Funding Smart Contract to Goerli TestNet with Foundry 🚀
+# Deploy a Crowd Funding Smart Contract to Goerli TestNet with Foundry 🚀

 ## Prerequisites